ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 ## Single Symbol Styling
 Your street layer is loaded by default with a randomly selected color.
 Let's start our vector work by changing the styling of our streets to something more appropriate.

-1. If your *Layer Styling* panel isn't still open, reopen it from the *View* menu by selecing *Panels* and then checking the box next to *Layer Styling*.
+1. If your *Layer Styling* panel isn't still open, reopen it from the *View* menu by selecting *Panels* and then checking the box next to *Layer Styling*.
 1. Make sure the drop-down to select the layers to work with is set to your streets data.
 1. Leave the drop-down for selecting the method of symbolizing the data on *Single symbol*.
 We'll look at some of the other options later.
 1. In the white box near the top, you'll see the word *Line* and *Simple line*.
 Click on the words *Simple line*.
 This will let us access lots of options for how to symbolize this set of lines.